Using Whiteboards

 when happy with your selection.

-Auto-clustering allows you to synthesize research Highlights by sentiment or themes with the help of AI.
+Auto-clustering lets you synthesize research Highlights by sentiment or themes with the help of AI.

 Use it to surface insights in seconds while still having control over the outcomes by querying your research data, refining Clusters, and reapplying AI to further break down Clusters.